So, the most common reasons to do a engine rebuild are, loss of compression and or excessive engine oil consumption.

 Engine Will Not Start

-In case all engine cylinders have low compression, then your vehicle won’t start; no matter how hard you try to power it up.
-The reason for this is that your engine won’t have sufficient pressure to ignite the fuel-air mixture.
+In the case all engine cylinders having low compression.
+Then, your vehicle won’t start, no matter how hard you try to power it up.
+The reason for this is that your engine won’t have enough pressure to ignite the air/fuel mixture.

 All of the signs above can be caused by lack of compression; but, they can also be caused by other things.
 So, before doing a engine rebuild, it should be confirmed, by performing a compression or leak down test.